 Specialty Highlights

-Needle holders and scissors often come in tungsten‑carbide tips for durability, sharper grips, longer edge retention.
+Needle holders and scissors often come in with tungsten carbide tips for durability, sharper grips, longer edge retention.
 Surgeons appreciate the precision and longevity.

 Myringotomy blades: disposable types